 Registry for Spondyloarthritis in the Netherlands

 Spondyloarthritis (SpA) is a chronic inflammatory rheumatic disease.
-The term refers to a separate disease entity, but is also an umbrella for a group of interrelated disorders, comprising ankylosing spondylitis, psoriatic arthritis, reactive arthritis, SpA associated with inflammatory bowel disease, and undifferentiated SpA.
+SpA is an umbrella term for a group of interrelated disorders, comprising ankylosing spondylitis, psoriatic arthritis, reactive arthritis, SpA associated with inflammatory bowel disease, and undifferentiated SpA.
 The clinical presentation of SpA is heterogeneous and can include arthritis, inflammatory back pain, dactylitis, and enthesitis.
 Extra-articular manifestations such as uveitis, psoriasis, and inflammatory bowel disease commonly occur.

 Patients with SpA can be classified as having ‘axial SpA’, reflecting inflammation of the sacroiliac joints and spine, or ‘peripheral SpA’, consisting of arthritis, enthesitis and dactylitis.
 Both axial and peripheral SpA share clinical features, run in families and are associated with the genetic marker HLA‑B27.
 An important reason for a distinction, is the difference in treatment for axial and peripheral disease.